kathesch/JuliaTutorial.jl/docs/src/index.md

 ```

 ```@example 1
-backward_elimination!(U,y)
+backward_elimination(U,y)
 ```

-Comparing these two results from bottom to top, we see that our `backwards elimination`
+Comparing these two results from bottom to top, we see that our `backwards_elimination` starts off well, but then messes up.

+This is a critical lesson to learn with computational algorithms - mathematical expressions do not always contain all the information we need to translate it to a computer.

+In this case, in our for loop, we were starting from `1` instead of the `n`.
+Our algorithm was dutifully using our `x` array filled with 0s to compute the long sum for $x_{1}$ instead of starting from the known case of $x_{n}$ and building up to $x_{1}$.

+We can fix this problem, by calling `reverse` on our range for `i`.
+We could also use `n:-1:1` to do it more like python, but `reverse` is probably a little easier to read.

 ```@example 1
 y = [1.2, -2.3, 5.6,4.5,0.01] # hide
 function backward_elimination!(U,y)
     n = size(U,1)
     x = zeros(n)
-    #reversed order (alternatively written n:-1:1)
     for i in reverse(1:n)
         x[i] = (1/U[i,i]) * (y[i] - sum(U[i,j]*x[j] for j=1+i:n; init=0))
     end